Al-medina Trust

 Overview

-AL-MEDINA TRUST is a UK registered charity (No. 261188) established in 1970.
-The trust operates as a private grant-making organization with an annual income of £177,497 (2024), though expenditure varies significantly year-to-year (£19,160 in 2024, £96,395 in 2023).
+AL-MEDINA TRUST is a UK registered charity (No. 261188).
+The trust operates as a private grant-making organisation.
 The Charity Commission explicitly identifies grant-making as the trust's primary method of carrying out its charitable purposes, with grants made to both individuals and organisations.
 The trust does not raise funds from the public and operates through trustee discretion rather than open applications.
-Located at the Markfield Conference Centre complex in Leicestershire, the trust has strong connections to The Islamic Foundation, with several trustees serving on boards of both organizations.
+Located at the Markfield Conference Centre complex in Leicestershire, the trust has connections to The Islamic Foundation.

 Funding Priorities